Positive PPD ICD-10-CM Codes

 • History of positive PPD ICD 10

-Commonly asked questions
+Frequently asked questions

 Does a positive PPD result mean the patient has tuberculosis?

-What does it mean if Mycobacterium Tuberculosis is latent?
+What does it mean if Mycobacterium tuberculosis is latent?